 Day 1: Arrive in Chennai

 On arrival at Delhi airport assistance & transfer to hotel (check-in/out time 12 pm).
 Later city tour of Chennai.
 Visit Fort St. George & St Mary’s Church inside the fort built by the British East India Company in 1640 AD.
-Kapaleeshwarar Temple a holy shrine of Lord Shiva originally built by the mighty Pallavas and rebuilt in the 16th century by the Vijayanagar kings.
-Vadapalani Murugan Temple one of the most frequented places of worship for Hindus in Chennai.
+Kapaleeshwarar Temple is a holy shrine of Lord Shiva originally built by the mighty Pallavas and rebuilt in the 16th century by the Vijayanagar kings.
+Vadapalani Murugan Temple is one of the most frequented places of worship for Hindus in Chennai.
 Government Museum built in the Indo – Saracenic style houses a rich collection of works of Raja Ravi Varma.
 Dakshinachitra Museum, one of the living – history museums.
-Santhome Cathedral a historical and ancient pilgrim center, which was built during the 14th to the 15th century AD by the then reigning Portuguese.
-Drive Pass Marina Beach a 13kms long natural urban beach along the Bay of Bengal.
+Santhome Cathedral is a historical and ancient pilgrim center, which was built during the 14th to the 15th century AD by the then reigning Portuguese.
+Drive Pass Marina Beach is a 13kms long natural urban beach along the Bay of Bengal.
 Overnight at the hotel.

 🏚️ Hotel Option: The Raintree/ Accord Metropolitan or similar.
 (5-Star hotel is available on request.)

 Day 2: Chennai – Mahabalipuram (120kms) (B)